Zvonimir Soldo: International career

 Soldo was also a long-time member of the national team and made his debut for Croatia in an April 1994 friendly match away against Slovakia, coming on as a 46th-minute substitute for Slavko Ištvanić.
 He earned a total of 61 caps, scoring 3 goals and was an important member of the squad that finished third in the 1998 World Cup and also made notable appearances at the Euro 96 and 2002 FIFA World Cups.
 His final international was a June 2002 FIFA World Cup match against Italy and Soldo retired from international football after that tournament.

 Coaching career

 Dinamo Zagreb

 On 14 January 2008 Zvonimir was appointed as a new manager of Dinamo Zagreb after Branko Ivanković's resignation.
 Prior to that he was managing Dinamo's youth team.
 He became Prva HNL Champion and Croatian Cup Winner.
 He offered his resignation in the night after the cup final to make space to old/new manager Branko Ivanković.

 1. FC Köln

 From June 2009 to October 2010, Soldo was the manager of German Bundesliga club, 1.
 FC Köln (Cologne) after the club's former coach Christoph Daum surprisingly left to sign for Fenerbahçe.

 Admira Wacker

-On 13 September 2020, he resigned as manager of Admira Wacker, following a 1–4 loss to Rapid Wien.
+Soldo replaced Klaus Schmidt as manager of Admira Wacker in February 2020, but on 13 September 2020, he resigned following a 1–4 loss to Rapid Wien.